DigitalState/Demo/resource/fixtures/assets/README.md

 ### Access Entity

 An access is assigned to a specific user and holds one or more permissions.
-Accesses are used by the security component to validate user actions by granting or denying access.
+Accesses are compiled and used by the security component to validate user actions by granting or denying them access based on whats configured for them.

 The properties are: